- Imagine staying in a boutique hotels with world famous monuments around;

 Breakfast at the hotel.
 Drive to Fergana Valley, to the city of Kokand through beautiful Zerafsahn mountains, Steppes of Hunger, and picturesque mountain pass Kamchik (2300m).

 You will arrive in Kokand in the afternoon.
 Upon arrival, you will visit the palace of Khudoyor khan and the mosque Jome.
 With amazing ceilings and beautiful colors of decorations, these 2 monuments are totally different from what you see in the rest of Uzbekistan.

 After the visits, you will be transferred to a hotel in Kokand.
 Free time for rest.

 Day 11.
 KOKAND – MARGILAN – TASHKENT (410km)

 Breakfast and morning drive to Rishton, to the village of ceramists.
-During the Soviet period, thousands of ceramists of Uzbekistan have been sent to work and live in this village and it still remained as a center of ceramics of Uzbekistan.
+During the Soviet period, thousands of ceramists from Uzbekistan have been sent to work and live in this village and it still remained a center of ceramics in Uzbekistan.
 You will visit the family workshop of the famous ceramist – Rustam Usmanov.
 The works of Rustam Usmanov are considered one of the finest and most creative in the area.